Louis Hernandez Jr.

 Four Cornerstones That Shaped My Childhood

-Louis Hernandez Jr. (far-left) with his family in Los Angeles
+Louis Hernandez Jr. (far left) with his family in Los Angeles.

-They say you have to know where you came from in order to know where you are going.
+They say you must know where you came from in order to know where you are going.
 Today, I’m known as a successful CEO working in private equity and tech, as well as the founder of a nonprofit organization but I come from humble roots that have greatly influenced my success.
 As a child, my parents instilled in me and my siblings deep values that have become the four main cornerstones of my life — family, education, hard work, and community — the guiding principles I live by to this day and which I strive to instill in my own children.

 Cornerstone 1: Family

 Some of my fondest memories are of watching my sisters covering for each other to avoid getting into trouble with our Mom, a disciplinarian.
 To me, that’s what family is all about — the comfort and security of knowing that your loved ones have your back no matter what.
 I grew up in a sizable family, with an even larger extended family — over 100 cousins — and we have always been a close-knit group.
 Perhaps part of the reason for that was our challenging environment: inner-city Los Angeles.